 |Interaction with the database server||Yes||No|

 |How they are related?||Cannot contain PL/SQL blocks within it||Can contain SQL code within it|

-In this section of the PL/SQL tutorial we will discuss some of the top features of this Procedural languages that extends the features of SQL.
+In this section of the PL/SQL tutorial, we will discuss some of the top features of this Procedural language that extends the features of SQL.

 Here you will learn PL/SQL advantages that make it such a great programming language to work with a relational database like Oracle.

 Today a database like that of the Oracle drives the entire digital economy.
-More often than not, nobody knows how they are interacting with an Oracle database when they are accessing online banking, booking an airline ticked, buying products on an ecommerce site and so.
+More often than not, nobody knows how they are interacting with an Oracle database when they are accessing online banking, booking an airline ticket, buying products on an e-commerce site and so.
 All this means that PL/SQL is the language that is powering all these applications and more.
-The reason PL/SQL is so widely used are because it is much more than SQL.
+The reason PL/SQL is so widely used is that it is much more than SQL.

 If you want to make a career as a database developer, be a data analyst or even a data scientist then you need to learn PL/SQL.
 It opens a whole new bunch of opportunities for you thanks to the ubiquitous nature of this Procedural Language that is an extension of SQL.
 Once you get your fundamentals right with this PL/SQL tutorial, you can then go on to learn PL/SQL for masterly in this domain and apply for the best jobs in the industry.